Georgia Emergency Management and Homeland Security Agency

-The Georgia Emergency Management and Homeland Security Agency or GEMA/HS is the emergency management agency for the U.S. state of Georgia.
-Its function is similar to that of the Federal Emergency Management Agency (FEMA) in preparing for and responding to disasters, and mitigating potential hazards.
+The Georgia Emergency Management and Homeland Security Agency (GEMA/HS) is the state agency responsible for emergency management and homeland security coordination in the U.S. state of Georgia.
+Operating as part of the Office of the Governor, the agency coordinates statewide preparedness, response, recovery, and hazard-mitigation efforts for natural and man-made disasters, performing a role at the state level similar to that of the federal Federal Emergency Management Agency (FEMA).